kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 composition, which would be useful for building modular and reusable compositions.
 This document outlines the requirements and sketches a roadmap towards more complete composition support.

+For background about this, see the documentation section `Composing microblx systems`.

 ## Technical Requirements